ChorusOne/solido/anker/SECURITY.md

 We are interested in minimizing the impact that a compromised Orca or Wormhole program could have, but in principle we trust these programs.

+We also trust the contracts on the Terra side that we send the UST rewards to.

 ## Further resources

  * [Anchor Protocol documentation](https://docs.anchorprotocol.com/)